mana9er/.github/profile/README.md

 # mana9er: a daemon framework for Minecraft
-mana9er is a daemon framework for Minecraft.
-It monitors a Minecraft server and provides API to interact with the server.
-The framework itself provides only API, so you need to use mana9er plugins to get additional features, like backup and restoration system, tps monitor, and chat forwarding.
+Mana9er is a daemon framework for Minecraft Server.
+It monitors a Minecraft server process and provides interfaces for interacting with the server.
+The framework provides only API, so you need to use mana9er plugins to get server-side features, like backup and restoration system, tps monitor, and chat forwarding.

-mana9er acts entirely as an external daemon, that is, it interacts with the Minecraft server via standard I/O, just like an operator sitting in front of the console and typing commands reacting to the server output.
-As a result, it doesn't affect the game data at all, and you can add or remove it at any time without worrying about compatibility issues.
+Mana9er acts entirely as an external daemon.
+It interacts with the Minecraft server via standard I/O, just like an operator sitting in front of the console and typing commands reacting to the server output.
+As a result, it doesn't affect the game save at all.
+You can add or remove it at any time without worrying about compatibility issues.

 ## API